-^{1.} Scroll represents wholesale funding with an original maturity greater than 12 months that now has a residual maturity less than 12 months
+- Scroll represents wholesale funding with an original maturity greater than 12 months that now has a residual maturity less than 12 months.
+Includes balances presented as held for sale.

-^{3.} Includes total share capital, share-based payment reserve and retained profits.
+Includes total share capital, share-based payment reserve and retained profits.

-^{4.} First Half 2021 has been restated for the accounting policy change in relation to Software-as-a-Service.
+First Half 2021 has been restated for the accounting policy change in relation to Software-as-a-Service.
 Refer to Note 1 of the 2021 Annual Report for further details.

-^{5.} Liquid assets in net loans include internally securitised assets that are eligible for repurchase agreements with the RBA/RBNZ.
+Liquid assets in net loans include internally securitised assets that are eligible for repurchase agreements with the RBA/RBNZ.